nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Updating meetings : `meeting`

-Adds one or more meeting times to your client in your FABook.
+Updates one or more meeting times to your client in your FABook.

 * `INDEX` is the index of the client in the currently displayed list.
 * `MEETINGTIME` should be in the format `DD-MM-YYYY-HH:MM`.